novacbn/gmodproj/README.md

 #### What types of assets can I import?
 By default, `gmodproj` supports the following scripting languages:
 * `.lua`
-* `.moon` - MoonScript files, transpiled to Lua as build time.
+* `.moon` - MoonScript scripting language, transpile to valid Lua code on build.

 By default, `gmodproj` also supports the following data markups:
-* `.datl` - Lua Data File, the data format used by `gmodproj` based on `MoonScript` formatting, compiled to a Lua table at build time.
+* `.datl`           - Lua Data File, the data format used by `gmodproj` based on `MoonScript` formatting, compiled to a Lua table at build time. **(DEPRECATED)**
 * `.json`           - JavaScript Object Notation, a common data transfer format, compiled to a Lua table at build time.
 * `.toml`           - Tom's Obvious Minimal Language, a simple configuration format, compiled to a Lua table at build time.
+* `.lprop`          - Lua-based human-readable properties format, using standard Lua table syntax.
+* `.mprop`          - MoonScript-based human-readable properties format, using standard MoonScript table syntax.
+* `.gmodmanifest`   - Same as `.mprop`, allows importation of project files.
+* `.gmodpackages`   - Same as `.mprop`, allows importation of project files.

 #### Do MoonScript files handle imports differently than Lua files?
 Ever so slightly, yes.
 As seen in the `gmodproj` codebase, MoonScript allows for slightly streamlined importing: